There are so many things to do in Melaka (formerly known as Malacca) it is one of the must see places if you are traveling to Malaysia.

 We also enjoyed working on our laptops in the hotel’s library.
 Complimentary tea, coffee & delicious biscuits are available and make the library a desirable hangout.

 We absolutely loved our time in Melaka.
 If you have any questions about visiting Melaka or Casa del Rio let us know in the comments below!
+Next up for us is the lovely Cameron Highlands – a tree-change with a much cooler climate than the coastline.

 Save this Malaka Guide to Pinterest (so you can find it again later!)